Multi-Lattice Sampling of Quantum Field Theories via Neural Operator-based Flows: Flows parametrised by neural operators

-The output of the model is given by convolving the input with a parametric continuous kernel $ K_\theta:(\mathbb{R}/L\mathbb{Z})^D\rightarrow \mathbb{R}$.
+When designing the architecture we kept the following considerations in mind \begin{enumerate} \itemsep{.01em} \item The architecture should be a neural operator as described in Section \S \ref{sec:neural_operator}. \item The architecture should respect the symmetries of the target density. \item The architecture should be such that its divergence is reasonably cheap to compute, since it will be integrated over trajectories to compute the density represented by the flow (Equation \ref{eq:flow}). \end{enumerate} \paragraph{The architecture in a nutshell} The output of the {architecture} is given by convolving the input with a parametric continuous kernel $ K_\theta:(\mathbb{R}/L\mathbb{Z})^D\rightarrow \mathbb{R}$.
 This guarantees that the first requirement is satisfied, and the second one forces $ K_\theta$ to be spherically symmetric.
-Regarding the last one, we take inspiration from \citet{chen2019neural}, and use the combination of a conditioner function $h_i =c(\phi_{-i})$, whose output at any coordinate is independent of the same coordinate of the input, and a transformer function $f_i = \tau(h_i,\phi_i)$ function that combines the conditioning and the input.
+Regarding the last one, we take inspiration from \citet{chen2019neural}, and use the combination of a conditioner function $h_i =c(\phi_{-i})$, whose output at any coordinate is independent of the same coordinate of the input, and a transformer function $f_i = \tau(h_i,\phi_i)$ that combines the conditioning and the input.
 The advantage of this architecture is that its divergence is $\sum_i(\partial_2 \tau)$ and thus the capacity of $c$ can be cheaply increased.